 Read more about non-specific urethritis, also called non-gonococcal urethritis.

 A urinary tract infection (UTI) is a bacterial infection that develops somewhere in your urinary tract, such as the bladder (cystitis), urethra (urethritis) or kidneys (kidney infection).

 A UTI can cause pain or a burning sensation in your penis when you pee.

-Prostatitis is a condition caused by inflammation of your prostate gland.
+Prostatitis is a condition caused by inflammation or infection of your prostate gland.